CCI-MOC/hil/docs/INSTALL-devel.rst

 Create a new user on your system::

-  useradd -m -d /home/haas_dev -s /bin/bash -c "for HaaS development" haas_dev
+  useradd --system -m -d /home/haas_dev -s /bin/bash -c "for HaaS development" haas_dev

 This will create a `haas_dev` user with following attributes::